Overview of Content Experiments

 Benefits of Experiments

-If you have a website, you have activities that you want your visitors to complete (e.g., make a purchase, sign up for a newsletter) and/or metrics that you want to improve (e.g., revenue, visit duration, bounce rate).
+If you have a website, you have activities that you want your users to complete (e.g., make a purchase, sign up for a newsletter) and/or metrics that you want to improve (e.g., revenue, session duration, bounce rate).
 With Content Experiments, you can test which version of a landing page results in the greatest improvement in conversions (i.e. completed activities that you measure as goals) or metric value.
-You can test up to five variations of a landing page.
+You can test up to 10 variations of a landing page.

 What you can do with Content Experiments in Google Analytics